chngzhiquan/DS5105-Project/README.md

 ## 📘 Project Overview

-**LeaseOwl** is an AI-powered tool designed to help tenants and legal professionals **analyze tenancy agreements efficiently.** It can:
+**LeaseOwl** is an AI-powered tool designed to help tenants and legal professionals **analyze tenancy agreements efficiently.**
+Main functions include:
 - Extracts, compares, and evaluates clauses against an ideal template
 - Flags ambiguous, missing, or unfair clauses
 - Provides context-aware Q&A via an AI chatbot